-Amendments to IAS 1: Classification of Liabilities as Current or Non-current

-In January 2020, the IASB issued amendments to paragraphs 69 to 76 of IAS 1 to specify the requirements for classifying liabilities as current or non-current.
+Amendments to IAS 1: Classification of Liabilities as Current or Non-current In January 2020, the IASB issued amendments to paragraphs 69 to 76 of IAS 1 to specify the requirements for classifying liabilities as current or non-current.
 The amendments clarify:

-- ▶ What is meant by a right to defer settlement; - ▶ That a right to defer must exist at the end of the reporting period; - ▶ That classification is unaffected by the likelihood that an entity will exercise its deferral right; - ▶ That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification.
+- What is meant by a right to defer settlement; - > That a right to defer must exist at the end of the reporting period; - > That classification is unaffected by the likelihood that an entity will exercise its deferral right; - liability not impact its classification.